vadimkantorov/wemosetup/README.md

 ```

 I have tested it with WeMo Insight and WeMo Bridge.
+Works on Windows too.

 # TODO
  - support getting end devices